-But since sunshine doesn’t seem to be in my near future, I came up with this salad instead.
+Since sunshine doesn’t seem to be in my near future, I came up with this salad instead.
 No, it’s not a beach, or a beautiful spring day.
-But it’s fresh tasting, healthy, and bright and summery.
-So it will have to do.
+But it’s fresh-tasting, healthy, and bright, and summery.
+It will have to do.

 Sunshine Quinoa Salad

 Light and refreshing, this citrus dressed quinoa salad is perfect for perking you up on cold dreary days when you just need a little sun in your life.

 - 3 cups cooked and cooled red quinoa white works as well

 - 1/4 cup sliced toasted almonds

 - Juice and zest of 2 oranges